Anstronsx/Taquion/README.md

-# Firebase Studio
+# Saikō AI

-This is a NextJS starter in Firebase Studio.
+This is a NextJS starter in Saikō AI.

 To get started, take a look at src/app/page.tsx.
-# Taquion
+# Taquiōn AI